kslat3r/micro-machines-hackathon/PITCHME.md

 ### What we will cover

-* How to model our game using objects
+* How to model our game using JavaScript classes/objects
+* How polymorphism works in JavaScript
 * How to get our racing game working and playable
 * If we have time, adding a functional AI opponent